Azure/TypeEdge/README.md

     > The **iothubowner** is required because TypeEdge needs to provision a new device with the generated deployment configuration.

 1. Create a new IoT TypeEdge application:
     > You can choose the TypeEdge application and modules names of this template.
-In the example bellow, the application is called **Thermostat**, and the two modules are called **SensorModule** and **PreprocessorModule**.
+In the example below, the application is called **Thermostat**, and the two modules are called **SensorModule** and **PreprocessorModule**.
 These names will be used as class names, so **Pascal casing** is suggested.
     ```
     dotnet new typeedgeapp -n Thermostat -m1 SensorModule -m2 PreprocessorModule -cs "YOUR_IOTHUBOWNER_CONNECTION" -cr YOUR_CONTAINER_REGISTRY
     ```